pivotal/docs-tap/getting-started/deploy-first-app.md

     Where `YOUR-DEVELOPER-NAMESPACE` is the namespace configured in step 6.

 9. After the workload is built and running, you can view the Web App in your browser.
-View the URL of the Web App by running the command below, and then press **ctrl-click** on the
-   Workload Knative Services URL at the bottom of the command output.
+View the URL of the Web App by running the following command, and then press **ctrl-click** on the Workload Knative Services URL at the bottom of the command output.

     ```console
     tanzu apps workload get tanzu-java-web-app --namespace YOUR-DEVELOPER-NAMESPACE